10 reasons why drinking wine is good for you

 Controls your cholesterol level

-Studies have confirmed that red wine raises level of HDL or ‘good cholesterol’, which helps unclog your arteries.
+Studies have confirmed that red wine raises the level of HDL or ‘good cholesterol’, which helps unclog your arteries.
 It is recommended to have one or two glasses with a meal every day.

 Supports better blood circulation